WordPress On-Page SEO 2025

 The Chassis: WordPress-Specific On-Page Tuning

 WordPress provides a robust chassis, but it requires specific tuning to perform at its peak.
-This section covers the platform-specific settings and tools that are critical for a complete WordPress on-page SEO strategy.
+This section covers the platform-specific settings and tools that are critical for a complete WordPress page SEO strategy.
 While WordPress is SEO-friendly out of the box, these adjustments are necessary to optimize visibility.

-Perfecting Permalinks for Clarity and On-Page SEO
+Perfecting Permalinks for Clarity

-The “Why”: A clean, descriptive URL is readable for users and provides a strong keyword signal to search engines.
+The “Why”: A clean, descriptive URL is readable for users and provides strong keyword research to search engines.
 It helps both parties understand the page’s content before they even click.

 The “How”:

-- Recommended Structure: The universally recommended structure is Post name (
+- Recommended Structure: The universally recommended structure is Post Name (%postname%).
+It’s concise and allows for direct keyword inclusion.

-).
-It’s concise and allows for direct keyword inclusion. - Implementation: Navigate to your WordPress Dashboard > Settings > Permalinks.
+- Implementation: Navigate to your WordPress SEO Dashboard > Settings > Permalinks.
 Select the “Post name” option and save your changes.
 This is a one-time setting that establishes a clean foundation for all future content.

 Objective: To reduce page load time, which is a critical ranking factor, and provide search engines with context about your visual content.
 Unoptimized images are a primary cause of slow websites.